nosainwe/Machine-Learning-Projects/Project 4 - Implement URL phishing detection with Logistic Regression and TF-IDF vectorization/README.md

 </pre>

 <h3>Feature Extraction and Model Training</h3>
-<p>Using TF-IDF, we vectorize URLs to represent them numerically, and then train a logistic regression model on 80% of the data:</p>
+<p>Using TF-IDF, we vectorise URLs to represent them numerically, and then train a logistic regression model on 80% of the data:</p>
 <pre>
 url_vectorizer = TfidfVectorizer(tokenizer=url_cleanse)
 l_regress = LogisticRegression()